U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-- Application Programming Interface (API): allows computers to more easily access our public data.
-Released as a beta product as of September 21, 2012.
+- Application Programming Interface (API): The API allows computers to more easily access our public data.
+It was released as a beta product as of September 21, 2012.
 It currently contains 465,000 electricity series.
 As we add petroleum, natural gas, international, and state energy estimates over the coming months, this number will swell to over a million series.

 The EIA API is offered as a free public service, although registration is required.
 The registration and compliance with the API Terms of Service will allow EIA to monitor usage and ensure service availability.
-The API is provided free of charge and should be used in compliance with our Copyrights and Reuse page.
+The API should be used in compliance with our Copyrights and Reuse page.

-- Data Query Tools: Allow researchers to customize inquiries focusing on specific areas of interest.
-Searchable databases return customer results on topics including specific energy sources, States, countries, and energy projections.
+- Data Query Tools: These tools allow researchers to customize inquiries focusing on specific areas of interest.
+Searchable databases return customer results on topics including specific energy sources, states, countries, and energy projections.
 Some of these tools include a table builder or interactive table viewer.

-- Time-Series Data: Direct access to many of EIA's time-series databases by energy source, States, energy consumption, and more.
+- Time-Series Data: EIA offers direct access to many time-series databases by energy source, states, energy consumption, and more.

-- Model Documentation: Detailed, transparent descriptions of the conceptual and methodological approaches and development to many of EIA's forecasting models and modules.
+- Model Documentation: EIA provides detailed, transparent descriptions of the conceptual and methodological approaches to and development of many of its forecasting models and modules.